Napa Valley shouldn’t expect tourism to substantially bounce back until 2021

 Hotels have devastating decreases in weekly occupancy rates and average daily room rate since Feb.
 15. To date, occupancy and average daily rate are down 85% and 65% respectively compared to this same time last year.

-Linsey Gallagher, president and CEO of Visit Napa Valley, delivered the news to City Council last week, preparing them for the echoing financial impact of the virus for months to come.
+Linsey Gallagher, president and CEO of Visit Napa Valley, delivered the news to the Napa City Council recently, preparing them for the echoing financial impact of the virus for months to come.

 Her report showed a widespread unwillingness to travel for pleasure in the summer months, with some small increases in the fall.